-I was born in San Francisco and grew up, mostly, in the Bay Area, with stints in Southern California and the state of Washington, close to the Canadian border.
+I was born in San Francisco and grew up, mostly, in the Bay Area, and a little in Southern California and the state of Washington, close to the Canadian border.
 We moved around because my stepfather was a career military man.

 After high school I enlisted in the Marines and they quickly got my attention.
 When my tour of duty was completed, I took a few false-start jobs, and then entered my family's printing and publishing business and went to school nights.
 I stayed twenty years (in business, not school) and eventually led the company.

 The art rumblings were dormant but not absent.
 For a long time I kept the beast at bay by doing newspaper editorial cartooning under a pen-name (see cartoons).
 In 1980, I sold my ownership interests in the company and planned a cartoon feature I hoped to syndicate.